George H. Quarterman: Bishop

 On September 17, 1946, Quarterman was elected by the House of Bishops to become the third Missionary Bishop of the District of North Texas.
-He was consecrated on December 3, 1946, by Presiding Bishop Henry St. George Tucker in St Andrew's Church, Amarillo, Texas.
+He was consecrated on December 3, 1946, with Presiding Bishop Henry St. George Tucker as chief consecrator in St Andrew's Church, Amarillo, Texas.
 He was instrumental in establishing the Diocese of Northwest Texas, which came to be on October 31, 1958, and he became its first diocesan bishop.
 He retired in 1972.
 By the time of his death on September 7, 2002, he was the oldest living Episcopal bishop.